New York Times Bestselling Novelist

 “Amy Bloom gets more meaning into individual sentences than most authors manage in whole books." —New Yorker

-Amy Bloom is the author of tree novels—Lucky Us, Away, and Love Invents Us—and three collections of short stories.
+Amy Bloom is the author of three novels—Lucky Us, Away, and Love Invents Us—and three collections of short stories.
 Colum McCann writes that Lucky Us (2014) "is a poignant book that manages to be funny, an unflinching portrait that manages to be tender, a tough story that manages to also have jazz and grace."
 Bloom's New York Times bestselling novel Away (Random House, 2007) was called a “literary triumph” by the Times, while The Washington Post declared it, “desperate and impassioned, erotic and moving—absolutely hypnotic.”
 Her first novel, Love Invents Us, was called "an unsettling tale of desire."
 Bloom's short fiction includes Where the God Of Love Hangs Out (Random House, 2010), also a New York Times bestseller; Come to Me, a National Book Award finalist; and A Blind Man Can See How Much I Love You, a National Book Critics Circle Award finalist.
 Her first nonfiction book was Normal: Transsexual CEOs, Crossdressing Cops and Hermaphrodites with Attitudes, now a staple of university sociology and biology courses.
 Her work has been translated into fifteen languages.

 Article in The Observer about Away

 A practicing psychotherapist for twenty years (after being a waitress, a bartender, an actor and a peanut-picker), Bloom has an acute understanding of human nature and an ear especially attuned to the inner and outer voices of her characters.
 “I spent my professional life exploring the gap between what people said and how they said it, the chasm between what they felt and what they said they felt,” she has said.

 Amy Bloom is a National Magazine Award winner.
 She has demonstrated her versatility and wit in the essays she has written for magazines such as The New Yorker, The New York Times Magazine, Vogue, The Atlantic Monthly, Slate and Salon, on subjects as diverse as cooking lasagna, marrying at 50, and a history of portrait-painting.
 She is the University Writer-in-Residence at Wesleyan University.